HarshalLoya/AI-Powered-Travel-Planner/docs/README.md

 # Travel Planner Project

 This project is an AI-powered travel planner that generates personalized travel itineraries.
-It integrates an open source model for prompt refinement, information extraction, and itinerary generation.
+It uses an open source model for prompt refinement, information extraction, and itinerary generation.